 3. Establish ownership

 Who is responsible for that data?
 This is one of the hardest behaviors to change in manufacturing, as it requires an organizational shift from thinking of data as an IT problem, to taking ownership of data accuracy at an individual level.
-Anyone who uploads, accesses, and edits data need to understand their responsibilities to that data, and why it matters.
+Anyone who uploads, accesses and edits data need to understand their responsibilities to that data, and why it matters.

 4. Explain why

 As mentioned before, treating Data Governance purely as a rulebook that has to be followed is never going to work.
 People need to understand the reasoning behind the rules and why it matters to them if you want to rely on those rules being followed.
 Data Governance is about transformation: take people on a journey and show them the positive impact it will have on their day-to-day jobs.
-This is particularly important in manufacturing when data can initially seem like an abstract until it is related to the potential for automation and improvements.
+This is particularly important in manufacturing, when data can initially seem like an abstract until it is related to the potential for automations and improvements.

 5. Make sure best practice reaches the top